Primordial black holes in interferometry: Principle

 Here we would like to propose an solution to this question, and to apply it to the possible \pbhs at the CMB.
 As briefly alluded to in \cite{sra}, the answer lies in examining the coherence of the wavefront at large separations.
 If instead of a perfect plane wave from some source, one has an incoherent sum of slightly differing incoming directions, the phases at widely separated points will become uncorrelated or incoherent.
 That is, the coherence over the wavefront at large separations is closely connected to the angular spread, the limiting \rsln, of the incoming waves.

 In \lbin, which is used in astronomy to achieve high angular \rsln, one has a form of the two-slit interference arrangement \cite{haj}.
 The high \rsl arises from a long baseline $B$ between two ``slits'' or receivers so that $\delta \alpha_{min} \approx \frac{1}{2\pi}\frac{\lambda}{B},$ with $\lambda$ the wavelength of the radiation.
 For \lbi to function it is evidently necessary that the two paths from the source to the ``slits'' be coherent.
-If the two rays which should ultimately interfere encounter different perturbations or \sctgn s along the way to the receivers, there will be a loss of interference and a breakdown of the method, giving the instrinsic limiting \rsln.
+If the two rays which should ultimately interfere encounter different perturbations or \sctgn s along the way to the receivers, there will be a loss of interference and a breakdown of the method, giving an instrinsic limiting \rsln.

 When $B$ is small and the two paths traverse essentially the same environments they will be coherent.
 As $B$ increases, at some point this will no longer be true and interference breaks down.
-In the following we examine how this would happen due to the presence of \bhs along the flight path from the CMB.
-The resulting loss of ``visibility'' or ``fringes'', or the absence of such loss, can then be used as a limit or an indication for the \bhsn.
+In the following we examine how this would happen due to the presence of \bhs along the flight path from the CMB, or possible more nearby sources.
+The resulting loss of ``visibility'' or ``fringes'', or the absence of such loss, can then be used as a limit, or an indication for the \bhsn.